gradeawarrior/galaxy-tools/README.txt

 DESCRIPTION
 ===========

-A set of shell and perl based scripts used to aid in the management (including deployment) of services that used the Ning galaxy tool.
-For information regarding galaxy project, see the following:
+Galaxy related tooling used for management and verification of environments (including deployment) using the Ning galaxy.
+For information regarding the galaxy project, see the following:

 https://github.com/pierre/galaxy